dataform-co/dataform/content/docs/getting-started-tutorial/testing-and-documentation.md

 }
 ```

-- This config block is now adding table and field descriptions to your table.
+- Table and field descriptions are now added to your table.

 2. View the `Dependency tree`: